PandaWood/ExceptionReporter.NET/README.md

 The ultimate goal is the developer receiving a formatted exception report - see [Sending a Report](https://github.com/PandaWood/Exception-Reporter/wiki/Sending-a-Report)

+You can even format your own report using [Report Templates](https://github.com/PandaWood/Exception-Reporter/wiki/Report-Templates)

 ## Why use it
 ### Some Important Features